e-shh/e-shh/README.md

 > **"Building digital experiences that matter, one pixel at a time"**

-🎓 **First-year BCA Student** passionate about technology and innovation
+🎓 **Second-year BCA Student** passionate about technology and innovation
-🎨 **Frontend Specialist** crafting beautiful, responsive interfaces
+🎨 **Full Stack Specialist** crafting beautiful, responsive interfaces
 🤖 **AI Enthusiast** exploring the future of intelligent applications
 🚀 **Community Leader** inspiring the next generation of developers